Lyaxo1337/Phentix/README.md

 # phentix
-TypeScript version of Phentix and experimental repo's
+TypeScript version of Phentix and experimental branches